yoo-hec/Climate-Crisis/README.md

 ## Project Overview 📝

 This project was created for CSC 317 - Group Project #1.
-It presents six critical facts about how climate change is affecting Hawaii's ecosystems, tourism, and natural environment.
+It presents six critical facts about how climate change is affecting Hawaii's ecosystems and natural environment.

 ## Features 😎

 - Responsive design that works on mobile and desktop
 - Sticky navigation bar for easy section access
-- Interactive fact cards with hover effects
+- Interactive fact cards with hover effects and images
 - Beach and ocean-themed visual design
 - Implementation of 8+ psuedo-classes and psuedo-elements
 - Google Fonts integration